Digital Millennium Copyright Act (DMCA) Notice

 - Contact the blogger directly.
 Go to the blog post in question and leave a comment with your complaint to see if the matter can be resolved directly between you and the blogger.

-- Send your complaint to our designated agent.
-If the issue cannot be resolved directly with the blogger, send your complaint to our designated agent at (we prefer email):
+- Send your complaint to our designated agent via the form below, if the issue cannot be resolved directly with the blogger.

 132 Hawthorne St.